JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall_manager.md

 ![secured_hub_5](./secured_hub_5.png)

-# Creating the Hub and Spoke Virtual Networks
+# Connecting the Hub and Spoke Virtual Networks

 Next, we need to...